darrelmiller/azure-content/articles/api-management/api-management-sample-logtoeventhub.md

 <properties
-   pageTitle="Connecting API Management to Event Hubs for Logging and Monitoring" description="Sample application demonstrating the LogToEventHub policy by connecting Azure API Management, Azure Event Hubs and Runscope for HTTP logging and monitoring" services="api-management" documentationCenter=""
+   pageTitle="Using API Management and Event Hubs for Logging and Monitoring" description="Sample application demonstrating the LogToEventHub policy by connecting Azure API Management, Azure Event Hubs and Runscope for HTTP logging and monitoring" services="api-management" documentationCenter=""